Kraisie/SeriesTracker/README.md

 #### Code
 * When performing a backup on Linux (external drive that is not mounted) it will obviously fail
     * Let the user enter a path (Settings (also see **FXML/Code**)), since otherwise you have to get the name of the drive :(
-* When a series is discontinued (TVDB) it shall switch the `userState` to discontinued too, when the user finished watching it
 * AddController: Show all options that TVDB has, since the first is not always the right (HoC, Defenders etc.)
 * Sorting for Tables (for now) as long as session goes
     * Store Settings and Sorting in file (later)
 * Implement all functions of menu bar

 #### FXML/Code
-* Progressbar/-indicator when adding a series (if possible), or add label that states that adding may take a while
+* Progressbar/-indicator when adding/updating a/all series (if possible), or add label that states that adding/updating may take a while
 * `Information` not just for `continue`-table, would be a waste of the collected data
     * Maybe one that says "Advanced Information" to also see description of episodes when you can not remember what happend (this one for all Series)
 * Automatic updates in settings of TVDB series